kashishkap00r/kashish-kapoor/content/financial-planning.md

 ## The 6 pillars we work through

 ### 1) Income
 Income is the engine.
-If money doesn’t come in, planning is theory.
+If money doesn’t come in, there's no plan.
-We focus on stability, growth, and how to make your income more predictable.

 ### 2) Savings
 It doesn’t matter how much you earn if it all leaks out.